timsweeney7/github-actions/README.md

 In this exercise, we will run our first GitHub Action It is already defined so you don't have to do too much to see it execute and the result of its execution.

-Let's assume we have developed an application that is open source and is wildely popular with developers.
+Let's assume we have developed an application that is open source and is wildly popular with developers.
 As developers use your application, they also find bugs and ways to improve the application.
 When they do, they usually submit a GitHub issue.
 We need a way of making sure that we triage all the new issues appropriately.
 In this exercise, we will work with a GitHub Action that automatically tags all new issues that are submitted with the label `triage`.

 To see the it in action, simply create a new issue with any title.
 Stay on the page and wait until the label `triage` magically appears.
 When it does, you know the GitHub Action did it's job.

 You can also view every run of a GitHub Action by clicking on `Actions` in the repository toolbar.
-The green checkmark indicates that the run was successfull.
-Clicking on the job name, tells you more about that paricular run.
+The green checkmark indicates that the run was successful.
+Clicking on the job name, tells you more about that particular run.
 On the next page, click on the box that indicates the job that was executed as part of that action.
 Now you see all the details of the run.

 ## Exercise 2 - Smarter Issue Labeling